-Action Done Notes Check that your job adverts and job descriptions are accessible and inclusive.
+Action Notes Post job adverts on inclusive websites, such as EvenBreak.
+Check that your job adverts and job descriptions are accessible and inclusive.
 C Encourage applications from disabled people.
 Provide job application documents in alternative formats.
 Provide several ways in which applicants can contact you.
 Ensure interview venues and/or software is accessible; ask candidates what provisions they require.
 Ensure roles within your business are accessible to disabled people; this includes leadership roles.